daddydrac/Dark-Chocolate/README.md

 1. Open the command line
 2. Type in:  ```python dark_chocolate.py --input-path ../my/file/path/here```

-### Validation
+### Validation - Explain your AI from the pipeline forward
-When you run the command line util, it will output the JSON for each so you can validate class IDs, the math for any changes/updates in Darknet or COCO, etc.
+When you run the command line util, it will output the JSON for each so you can validate class IDs, as well the math for any changes/updates in Darknet or COCO, etc.

 ```
 [